Heteronormativity: Media representation

 Five different studies have shown that gay characters appearing on TV decreases the prejudice among viewers.
 Cable and streaming services are beginning to include more characters who are lesbian, gay, bisexual and transgender than broadcast television.
 Cable and streaming services are lacking in diversity, according to a GLAAD report, with many of the LGBT characters being gay men (41% and 39% respectively).
 The total number of LGBT characters counted on cable was reported to be 31% up from 2015, and bisexual representations saw an almost twofold increase.

 Intersex people are excluded almost completely from television, though about 1% of the population is intersex.
 News medias outline what it means to be male or female, which causes a gap for anyone who doesn't fall into those two categories.
 Newspapers have covered the topic of intersex athletes with the case of Caster Semenya, where news spread of sporting officials having to determine whether she was to be considered female or male.

 Those who do not identify as either woman or man are gender non-binary, or gender non-conforming.
 States in the United States are increasingly legalizing this "third" gender on official government documents as the existence of this identity is continuously debated among individuals.
-The controversy has resulted in minimal representation in the media, but recent television shows that have featured non-binary individuals include Ru Paul's Drag Race (2009–) and The Fosters (2013–2018).
-Members of the LGBTQ community claim that representation in media of non-binary people has not expanded to the extent of gender-conforming trans people.
+There have been criticisms that representations of non-binary people in media are limited in number and diversity.